Nithylesh/mal-telegrambot/README.md

 # mal-telegrambot
-Just a basic bot which scrapes the seach reesult you type in and provides you the synopsis other the entered anime or manga from mal.
+Just a basic bot which scrapes the search result you type in and provides you the synopsis of the entered anime or manga from MAL.

-YOU NEED TO INSTALL SOME EXTENSIONS pip install python-telegram-bot pi[p install playwright
+YOU NEED TO INSTALL SOME EXTENSIONS pip install python-telegram-bot pip install playwright

+# replace the token with a valid one
+# other from pip install commands check the import part